pkp/pkp-docs/dev/documentation/en/utilities-events.md

 # Events

-Laravel's [Events](https://laravel.com/docs/9.x/events) can be used to implement an observer pattern.
+Laravel [Events](https://laravel.com/docs/9.x/events) can be used to implement an observer pattern.
 Events should be used to decouple code in the application.

 Some examples of when to use event listeners: